The Rugrats Movie: Critical response

 Roger Ebert gave the film two stars out of four.
 Ebert wrote that the film's target audience was primarily younger children, and that, while he as an adult disliked it, he "might have" liked it if he were younger and would recommend it for children.
 The New York Timess Anita Gates reviewed The Rugrats Movie positively, calling it a "delight".
 Neil Jeffries of Empire gave the film three out of five stars, saying, "Fun for kids, but, despite some adult references, appeal for the over 10s is limited."

 Lisa Schwarzbaum of Entertainment Weekly graded the film with a B. Schwarzbaum praised the movie for its appeal to both adult and child audiences, "juxtaposing the blithely self-absorbed parallel universes of small, diapered children and their large, Dockered parents".
 However, other Entertainment Weekly reviewer Ty Burr gave The Rugrats Movie a B−, criticizing that the film's issues sprung from it being "bigger" than the original series, thus it's having more cultural references, out-of-place CGI scenes, and "[going] into scary territory".
 Burr did praise the "escaped circus monkeys" for being "scary in a good way", as well as a joke that was accessible to younger audiences.

-Rugrats co-creator/co-writer Paul Germain (who, along with the other original writers, left Klasky Csupo in 1993) stated that he felt that the film's writers did not understand what the series was about, and he thought that the scene in which Stu gives a watch to Tommy did not work, as Germain argued that the adults were not supposed to recognize the babies' intelligence.
-In addition, he disliked that Tommy was given a baby brother, because it changed the series from what he intended it to be.
+Rugrats co-creator/co-writer Paul Germain (who, along with the other original writers of Rugrats, left Klasky Csupo in 1993) stated that he felt that the film's writers did not understand what the series was about, and he thought that the scene in the film in which Stu gives a watch to Tommy did not work, as Germain argued that the adults were not supposed to recognize the babies' intelligence.
+In addition, he disliked that Tommy was given a baby brother because it changed the series from what he intended it to be.

 Sequels

-The film was followed by the sequels Rugrats in Paris: The Movie in 2000 and Rugrats Go Wild in 2003, the latter of which is a crossover with The Wild Thornberrys.
+The film was followed by the sequels Rugrats in Paris: The Movie in 2000 and Rugrats Go Wild in 2003, the latter of which is a crossover with another Klasky Csupo series, The Wild Thornberrys.